chrisswhitneyy/CS418_VirtualWorlds/README.md

 #CS413 Virtual Worlds (Summer 2016)
-Code repo for all course projects
+Code repo for all course projects.
+Simple games devoloped in Javascript using the Pixi lib.

-Update (4/18/16): Project 1 completed and uploaded